snissn/back-goes-backwards/outline.md

   - **7.2.3.3.1 Yin Qiao and Yang Qiao Meridians**
     - **Pathways**: Run along the sides of the body.
     - **Function**: Regulate lateral movements and side-to-side balance.
-    - **Energetic Role**: Balance yin and yang aspects of lateral movement.
+    - **Energetic Role**: Balance Yin and Yang aspects of lateral movement.
   - **7.2.3.3.2 Lan Mai (Lateral Vessel)**
     - **Concept**: Enhances coordination in side bending.
     - **Function**: Synthesizes functions of Yin Qiao and Yang Qiao.